Skip to main content

 Chili Pepper and Reduced All-Cause Mortality

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-All three studies are observational or meta-analyses of observational data, so residual confounding cannot be ruled out.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+All three studies are observational or meta-analyses of observational data, which cannot prove causation despite adjustment for confounders.
+Study durations were not reported, limiting insight into exposure timing.

 Doses used in studies